stencillogic/num-bigfloat/README.md

 ## Other features

 The library depends on [rand](https://crates.io/crates/rand) which is used by `BigFloat::random_normal`.
-This dependecy can be excluded by turning off the `rand` feature.
+This dependecy can be excluded by turning off the `rand` feature. `rand` feature requires `std` feature.

-In addition, the library depends on [serde](https://crates.io/crates/serde) which is also optional and can be eliminated by turning off the `serde` feature.
+The library depends on [serde](https://crates.io/crates/serde) which is also optional and can be eliminated by turning off the `serde` feature.

+In addition, the library implements [num-traits](https://crates.io/crates/num_traits).
+Dependency on `num-traits` can be excluded by turning off `num-traits` feature.